 Adult-onset leukoencephalopathy with axonal spheroids and pigmented glia

-Adult-onset leukoencephalopathy with axonal spheroids and pigmented glia (ALSP), also known as hereditary diffuse leukoencephalopathy with spheroids (HDLS) and pigmentary orthochromatic leukodystrophy (POLD), refers to a rare inherited autosomal dominant disease characterized by an adult-onset leukoencephalopathy disease that usually leads to death in around 5-7 years.
+Adult-onset leukoencephalopathy with axonal spheroids and pigmented glia (ALSP), also known as hereditary diffuse leukoencephalopathy with spheroids (HDLS) and pigmentary orthochromatic leukodystrophy (POLD), refers to a rare inherited autosomal dominant disease characterised by an adult-onset leukoencephalopathy disease that usually leads to death in around 5-7 years.
 It is considered to belong to the microgliopathies.

 For many years HDLS and POLD were considered two separate hereditary leukoencephalopathies.
 Sometimes HDLS was also called neuroaxonal leukodystrophy.
 The striking similarities in clinical presentation and histology suggested a link between the two diseases for a long time and HDLS and POLD are now considered to be part of the same disease spectrum, which researchers have recommended calling adult-onset leukoencephalopathy with axonal spheroids and pigmented glia (ALSP)1.